Wednesday, July 17, 2024

 Calhoun County, MS

 Have you ever heard of Freedom colonies, Freedmen settlements or Freedmen towns?
-Probably not, huh?
+Probably

-Freedom colonies and freedmen settlements/towns were the all Black communities established by the formerly
+not, huh?
+Freedom colonies and freedmen settlements/towns were the all Black

-enslaved after the Civil War.
-Apparently, I hold the honor of being a descendant of two such communities--
+communities established by the formerly enslaved after the Civil War.
+Apparently, I hold the

-one on my mother’s side of the family and another on my dad’s.
+family and another on my dad’s.

-The one created by my mother’s side of the family was located in Calhoun County, MS near the town of
+The one created by my mother’s side of the family was located in Calhoun County, MS near the town of Paris (not far from Water Valley MS where my mother and her folks were

-founded by a former slave (name unknown) who’d been allowed to work for pay during his
+born).
+The community was founded by a former slave (name unknown) who’d been allowed

-enslavement.
-After Emancipation, he purchased land in the area and from it grew a vibrant community.
+to work for pay during his enslavement.
+After Emancipation, he purchased land in the area

-They established a school (Bryant School) and a church (Mt.
+and from it grew a vibrant community.
+They established a school (Bryant School) and a church

+(Mt.
 Pleasant Church).
-They had a cotton gin,

-they spun wool and made clothing.
+They had a cotton gin, a blacksmith shop, a grist mill (a mill that grinds grain into flour) and they raised sheep from which they spun wool and made clothing.
 Some of their descendants (Hawkins, Pearson, Reese, Shipp & Steen) erected a marker near what once was the entrance of the church’s cemetery.
 (See photo above) Sadly, not that long ago, that marker “mysteriously” disappeared.

 JOHNSON CHAPEL, CME